Voile Skins with Tail Clip Review

 Our Analysis and Test Results

-The Voile Splitboard skins make a strong argument for simplicity, reliability, and grip.
+The Voile Splitboard Skins make a strong argument for simplicity, reliability, and grip.
 Cutting short a glorious day in the backcountry because your skins are failing is a major bummer; the odds of that occurring with these skins is low.
-Weight weenies and rando racers might want to look elsewhere as these don't glide super well and are heavier and bulkier than the lightest equipment out there.
+Weight weenies and rando racers might want to look elsewhere, as these don't glide super well, and are heavier and bulkier than the lightest equipment out there.

-They are also noticeably slow when skiing down short hills and will stop the skinner faster than someone using mixed nylon/mohair skins like the Jones Nomad.
+They are also noticeably slow when skiing down short hills and will stop the skinner faster than someone using mixed nylon/mohair skins.
 This will be noticeable on longer days that involve significant amounts on low angle and rolling terrain.
 It will be less noticeable on shorter and steeper ascents.
-Newer splitboarders who perhaps bootpacked or snowshoed previously will be less likely to notice this poor glide since any glide is noticeable and appreciated relative to those forms of locomotion.
+Newer splitboarders who perhaps bootpacked or snowshoed previously will be less likely to notice this poor glide since any glide is noticeable and appreciated, relative to those forms of locomotion.

 Ease of Use